Updated October 21, 2025

 Smith’s first book was a runaway hit, and her publisher was demanding a sequel.

-But when the conjunction separates a compound predicate, a comma is no longer required (see CMOS 6.23).
+But when the conjunction joins the two parts of a compound predicate instead of two independent clauses, a comma is no longer required (see CMOS 6.24).
 A compound predicate occurs when the subject of an independent clause is also the subject of a second clause but isn’t repeated—like the subjects “we” and “she” in the following examples:

 We activated the alarm but failed to notice that the intruder was already inside.